Programme Management for capital works

 Responsible for the delivery of mid-scale projects from inception to completion is the Design Office team.
 A multi-talented, multidisciplinary team of highly qualified designers and project managers, comprising of architectural, interior, mechanical and electrical disciplines, successfully delivering numerous projects of varying types, sizes and complexities at any one time.

-We have facilitated specialist equipment; refurbished and remodelled teaching spaces, office spaces, foyers, reception areas, clinical skills facilities, circulation spaces, outdoor spaces, laboratories and residential properties; improved accessibility across the campus and provided state of the art lecture theatres to promote collaborative teaching.
+The team have facilitated specialist equipment; refurbished and remodelled teaching spaces, office spaces, foyers, reception areas, clinical skills facilities, circulation spaces, outdoor spaces, laboratories and residential properties; improved accessibility across the campus and provided state of the art lecture theatres to promote collaborative teaching.

 Commercial and Contracts